Psychtoolbox-3/psychtoolbox-3.github.com/docs/MunsellGetxyY.md

 Get the xyY coordinates of a specified Munsell renotation by
 interpolating the passed table.

-The table should have 6 columns: angle, vaue, chroma, x, y, Y.
+The table should have 6 columns: angle, value, chroma, x, y, Y.

 For chroma below 2.0, we interpolate x,y,Y for chroma of 2, and
 then adjust x,y by linear interpolation between chroma 0 and 2,